hongkongkiwi/docker-rabbitmq-configs/README.md

 As this is designed to be a tutorial, other ideas to add in future include:

-* using the RabbitMQ 3.7 style configuration using a .conf file
 * set up multiple queues and bindings with dead, sinbin, invalid, etc.
 * using RABBITMQ_ environment variables for configuration, eg the RABBITMQ_URL
 * using ENV.fetch